makerhanoi/via-msgs/README.md

-# VIA Messages
+# VIA Definitions

-Interfaces between core VIA SDK components.
+Interfaces and common definitions of VIA SDK.